ComPWA/PWA-pages/src/theory/glossary.rst

     Particles that consist of two quarks (:term:`Meson`) or three quarks (:term:`Baryon`).

+  Lattice QCD
+      A numerical tool with which to study particle interactions mediated by the strong force at low momentum transfer

   Quark
     Elementary particle that constitutes hadronic matter.

+  Quantum Chromodynamics (QCD)
+    The theory that describes the strong force on the most fundamental level

   Quark Constituent Model
     Model with which to describe and categorize matter constituted of quarks (i.e. :term:`hadrons <Hadron>`)

+  Strong force
+    One of the four fundamental forces of the :term:`Standard Model`

   Standard Model
     Most fundamental description of matter and forces